fmay/cc-html-intro-1-first-web-page/annotations.md

 Be sure to preview each one immediately after loading it.

 ##Transition
 This demo shows you a really cool transition effect.
-Move your mouse over the image and notice that gradual transitioning in (and out when you move away) of color into the image.
+Move your mouse over the image and notice the gradual transitioning in (and out when you move away) of color into the image.
 Then take a look at the HTML and CSS files.

 ##Sliding Tags
-This show how animated visual tags are created using just HTML and CSS.
+This shows how animated visual tags are created using just HTML and CSS.
 Move your mouse over them and click.
 Then take a look at the HTML and CSS files.

 Notice how clean and simple the HTML is.
 The powerful stuff is done in the CSS.
 It's quite complex so don't worry if you don't understand it.
 You can always research what is going on by looking at the [Mozilla CSS property reference](https://developer.mozilla.org/en/docs/Web/CSS/Reference) or by Googling it.